bobandash/synqsell_shopify/README.md

 ### AWS

 Despite this project's early stage, I decided to learn and implement scalable cloud solutions using AWS.
-While I recently obtained the AWS Certified Cloud Practioner certification, I recognized that the certificate primarily involved memorizing AWS microservices rather than gaining practical experience.
+While I recently obtained the AWS Certified Cloud Practioner certification,the certificate primarily involved memorizing AWS services rather than gaining practical experience.

-In this project, I wanted to move beyond theoretical knowledge and acquire hands-on experience using AWS microservices and IaC tools like CloudFormation/AWS SAM.
+In this project, I wanted to move beyond theoretical knowledge and acquire hands-on experience using AWS services and IaC tools like CloudFormation/AWS SAM.
 When developing AWS Lambda functions, I initially struggled with manually testing if the functions were properly receiving Shopify's webhooks and updating the database.
-Despite my general approach of minimizing automated tests, I initially resorted to writing integration tests to verify function calls, aiming to maximize development efficiency.
 <br />
 <br />
-However, I later learned about AWS SAM Accelerate and log watch features.
+I learned concepts like AWS SAM Accelerate and log watch features.
 These tools allowed me to sync Lambda function code with my AWS infrastructure in real-time, eliminating the need for frequent deployments or extensive integration testing.
 This hands-on approach, while challenging, provided invaluable insights into cloud-based application development and significantly enhanced my practical skills with AWS services.
 <br />
 <br />
 These are a few problems that I faced when developing this app.
 I learned a tremendous amount developing this project, and I'm excited to further my knowledge of development, cloud computing, system design, and other concepts.